Their debut single, "Trojans," was released on 4 May 2011 and in the United States, the video premiered on MTV2's show 120 Minutes on 13 January 2012.

 The band’s first release from their new label home, the EP Through The Glass (produced, engineered and mixed by the band), came out in June of 2012.
 With Through The Glass completed, Atlas Genius then holed up in its studio and worked on writing and recording its first full-length album, while at the same time rehearsing for their first ever tour.
 The tour started in August 2012 and led to three more tours back to back taking them thru to the end of the year.

 On February 9, 2013, Atlas Genius issued their debut album, When It Was Now, which peaked at No. 34 on the US Billboard 200.
 Their second single, "If So", also appeared in February 2013.
 It reached No. 8 on Billboard 's Alternative Songs Chart.
 It is featured in FIFA 13.
 In June 23, 2015, the band revealed a new single, "Molecules", and announced the release date for their new album, Inanimate Objects, out August 28, 2015.

-All American Speakers is a speakers bureau and booking agency providing information on booking Atlas Genius for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Atlas Genius speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Atlas Genius for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Atlas Genius speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Atlas Genius, an inspirational motivational speaker. bio for Atlas Genius agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Atlas Genius